How to become an official

 THIRD: Contact your local referee association to let them know you have completed your online course and attended a classroom clinic.
 Pay Registration/Membership Fees to your local association.

 Clinic Dates and locations (for new officials who have completed the online modules)

-The clinic dates & locations for 2016 Brand New Officials are now available by clicking on the following links:
+The clinic dates & locations for 2018 will be available to Brand New Officials on August 30, 2018:

 Returning Officials, check with your Zone Referee in Chief or Local Assc for dates and locations of Recert Clinics

 NEW Officials MUST register online for a clinic AFTER they complete the online modules.
 All clinic fees will be paid at the clinic.
 For more information on clinic fees go to the "Clinic Registration" section.